 ARH 150.
 Introduction to Visual Culture (4 Credits): Explore a wide variety of methods for analyzing images and objects of visual culture, drawing on concepts and methods from art history, anthropology, archaeology, and media studies.

 LA 260 Understanding Landscapes (4 Credits): Learn how to perceive, describe, and explain landscapes as environmental sets, biophysical processes, and cultural values.
+Current UO students interested in applying to the major should take this course in fall term and contact the department’s advising staff for more information.
 A&L

 PPPM 201.
 Introduction to Public Policy (4 Credits): Overview of professional public service and the planning and management of public issues.
 Focuses on the goals of public services within their economic, social, and political contexts.
 SSC

 PD 101.
 Introduction to Product Design (4 Credits): Offered in fall term, this course examines how designers invent things that help people through interviews with design superstars, drawing techniques, photo documentation, computer-aided design, and design portfolio creation.
 Current UO students interested in applying to the major are encouraged to take this course during fall term.